Commonwealth Consolidated Acts

 (c) the residue then remaining in the tank has been subsequently diluted with water;

-subsection (1B) does not apply to the discharge from the ship of the water containing that residue if the following conditions are satisfied:
+subsection (1B) does not apply to the discharge from the ship of the water containing that residue if the conditions in subsection (9A) are satisfied.

 Note: A defendant bears an evidential burden in relation to the matters in subsection (4) (see subsection 13.3(3) of the Criminal Code ).